 Early Childhood Education

-Research has shown that roughly 80 percent of all brain development occurs before age 3.
-Accordingly, Sen. Sanders believes access to quality early learning programs is vitally important.
-When the Senate reauthorized the Head Start program in 2007, Sen. Sanders worked closely with teachers, parents, and administrators to make sure that the bill expanded eligibility for Head Start, included increased funding allotments for the program, and provided greater flexibility to use funds for Early Head Start (ages 0-3).
+Senator Sanders believes access to quality early learning programs is vitally important, as research has shown that roughly 80 percent of all brain development occurs before a child reaches three years old.
+When the Senate reauthorized the Head Start program in 2007, Senator Sanders worked closely with teachers, parents, and administrators to make sure that the bill expanded eligibility criteria, increased funding for the program, and provided greater flexibility to use funds for Early Head Start (ages 0-3) programming.

-Sen. Sanders has been a vigorous opponent of the standardized testing regimen put in place by the No Child Left Behind Act (NCLB) because it narrows school curriculum and constrains the development of critical thinking and creativity.
-Instead, the Senator supports a system that would promote creative learning by doing away with “fill-in-the-bubble” standardized tests, and instead evaluate students based their understanding of the curriculum and their ability to use it creatively.
+Senator Sanders was a vigorous opponent of the standardized testing regimen put in place by the No Child Left Behind Act (NCLB) because it narrowed school curriculum and constrained the development of critical thinking and creativity.
+He supported the Every Student Succeeds Act, which became law in December 2015 and did away with the worst aspects of NCLB.
+Every Student Succeeds moves us closer to a system that promotes creative learning by reducing the number of “fill-in-the-bubble” standardized tests and instead evaluates students based on their understanding of the curriculum and their ability to use it creatively.